HelenOlowofeso/Kulta-Mega-Stores/README.md

 Case 5: KMS incurred the most shipping cost using which shipping method?

-Case 6: Who are the most valuable customers and what do they purchase?
+Case 6: Who are the most valuable customers?

 Case 7: If the delivery truck is the most economical but the slowest shipping method and Express Air is the fastest but the most expensive one, do you think the company appropriately spent shipping costs based on the Order Priority?
 Explain your answer